Search by Keyword

 Tamla Records had regional success very quickly through their release of Marv Johnson’s hit “Come To Me,” which was picked up for national release by United Artists Records and hit #30 on the Billboard Hot 100.
 Berry Gordy still kept his hat in the ring as a songwriter, co-writing Marv Johnson’s follow up “You Got What It Takes,” which was also picked up by United Artists and brought Berry Gordy his second Top 10 pop hit, peaking at #10 on the Billboard Hot 100.

-Berry Gordy collaborated with many songwriters, even including the receptionist at his Hitsville, USA office, Janie Bradford.
+Berry Gordy collaborated with many songwriters, including the receptionist at his Hitsville, USA office, her name being Janie Bradford.
 Together they wrote “Money (That’s What I Want)” in 1959 and gave it to Janie Bradford’s high school friend and new recruit, Barrett Strong, to record on Berry Gordy’s Tamla label.

 While Berry Gordy was sitting at the piano writing a song, Janie Bradford walked in and inquired about it.
 One conversation led to another and, as Berry Gordy was complaining that he needed money, they both incorporated that conversation into the song he was writing.
 Barrett Strong then arrived at that time and asked him to move over and let him play the chords that Berry Gordy had written, saying that he could play piano better.
 Berry Gordy and Janie Bradford finished writing the song then and there as Barrett Strong rehearsed singing the new lyrics.
 Berry Gordy was impressed enough by his impromptu performance that he promised Barrett Strong that he would allow him to sing and play piano on the recording.